Rocky Mountains Forest Reserve: Establishment and purpose

+Size and shape

-The size and shape of the reserve changed repeatedly and dramatically in its early years.
+The size and shape of the reserve changed repeatedly in its early years.
 In its original configuration in 1910, the forest reserve constituted two disconnected pieces of land, neither of which are part of the modern reserve.
 The more northerly part was north of Jasper National Park (today the Willmore Wilderness), and the southerly section was between Jasper National Park and Rocky Mountain Park (today the northern third of Banff National Park).
 In 1911, Jasper and Rocky Mountain parks were reduced in size and the land transferred to the Rocky Mountains Forest Reserve.
 The reserve was expanded eastwards in 1913.
 In 1917, Rocky Mountain Park and in 1927 Jasper Park were greatly expanded at the expense of the reserve.
 In 1929 and 1930, the park boundaries were adjusted slightly, giving the Kananaskis valley back to the reserve.
 With the passage of the Alberta Natural Resources Act, 1930, management of the parks and reserve became separated, as all public lands (outside of national parks and military bases) in Alberta were transferred from the federal to the provincial government, including the reserve.
 Water management was still a shared responsibility until the 1970s, however.

+Protected areas

 Within the boundaries of the RMFR, protected areas include the following types: